li11315-osu/CSE5472-term-project/README.md

 - **Evaluation**

-    - Programs to quantify the functionality of our server setup and the effects of our attacks and countermeasures on it by simulating "normal" server traffic coming from spoofed users attempting to access the site through its domain name, with measurements taken for the speed and success status of each user's request.
-Sample results are shown later in this README alongside the attacks and countermeasures that produced them.
+    - Programs to quantify the functionality of our server setup and the effects of our attacks and countermeasures on it by simulating "normal" server traffic coming from spoofed users attempting to resolve the site's domain name, with measurements taken for the speed and success status of each user's request.
+Collected results from our trials are shown later in this README.

     - The collected results for each trial we performed

     - Programs to process and visualize the raw measurements

-We tried to make the code artifacts as modular and interchangeable as possible to make this work extensible.
+We tried to make the code as modular and interchangeable as possible to make this work extensible.
 All that is necessary for the attack and evaluation programs to run is for the DNS server and web server to be running and to be accessible through the chosen domain name using public internet-based DNS resolution.
 Granted, the registered domain name and static IP needed for consistent internet accessibility both involve small monthly fees, though we considered that to be worth it for the improved convenience and realisticness.

-In the next section, we will briefly discuss of the background and general real-world relevance of DNS denial-of-service threats, after which we will move on to the detailed instructions for properly configuring and running our setup with full internet accessibility and for executing the programs present in this repository.
-The bulk of this README will discuss the attacks and corresponding countermeasures that we implemented, with analysis of their measured effectiveness and their real-world applicability.
+In the next section, we will briefly discuss of the background and general real-world relevance of DNS denial-of-service threats.
+After that, we will discuss the contents of this repository in detail and will provide instructions for properly configuring and the components or our setup.
+From there, we list and analyze the results of each of our experimental trials.
 The closing sections will discuss our overall takeaways and insights from this work, the extent of its usefulness in the real world, and potential improvements and expansions.

 ## Table of Contents